-EuroCité is a progressive left-wing European think tank, working with a multidisciplinary team of researchers, activists, civil servants and private sector experts.
+EuroCité is a social-democratic European think tank, working with a multidisciplinary team of researchers, activists, civil servants and private sector experts.
 It is dedicated to fostering European policy analysis and debate.
 EuroCité wish to emphasise their strong commitment to social democratic ethics, both in action and through the writings they publish.

 What does EuroCité do?

 What makes EuroCité different is its commitment to the development of a progressive vision and programme for Europe.
 We publish studies on key European affairs, with analytical excellence and programatic vision.

 But EuroCité is not all research: the team also wish to follow and comment daily political, intellectual and cultural European news.
 We publish tribunes in main European medias, as well as interviews with politics and experts on European policies.
 Active through social media, film screenings and networking events, we are dedicated to supplying information and a space for collective debate that we think is essential to understanding how Europe works today.

 Europe is facing profound doubt : skepticism, unemployment, crisis or terrorism are causes for concern among European citizens.
 Many feel national sovereignty and identity are being undermined by the European project.

 While we believe Europe provides the appropriate governance level for geo-strategic and political reasons, we acknowledge that it also brings new challenges.
 Europe has become a distant construct in the mind of many Europeans, who feel disconnected from this remote level of governance they neither understand nor feel they have any say in.